square/terraform-provider-anomalo/README.md

 You'll need to provide an API token and instance host to authenticate with Anomalo.
 These can be provided explicitly or in environment variables `ANOMALO_INSTANCE_HOST` and `ANOMALO_API_SECRET_TOKEN`.
 Running `terraform plan` should output no errors if the plugin connects successfully.

+You can get an API key from your organization's Anomalo administrator, or from `Settings -> API Keys` in the Anomalo UI.

 ## Getting Started
 ### Quick Start